 Option Action Active Filter Set Click on the drop-down arrow and select the type of object to search for.
 Initially, when there are no other filters selected, the drop-down list provides the full range of top-level objects.
-Element Diagram Attribute Attribute.AttConstraint Attribute Attribute.AttConstraint Attribute Change Custom Property Constraint Method.Parameter Method.Parameter Method.Parameter.ParamTagValue File Issue Defect Scenario TagValue Task Test Responsibility Resource The object type defines the filter set and once you have selected the object type the drop-down list subsequently only includes objects subordinate to that set.
-For example: If the initial selection is set to search on 'Element', the drop-down list for subsequent filters on the search will show a list of element properties that you can filter more specifically on If the initial filter is set to search on 'Diagram', the list for any subsequent filters for the search only contains the 'Diagram' option, as there are no other filters that can be applied to a search on diagrams Add Filter Select the checkbox corresponding to each field that the search is to evaluate.
+Element Diagram Attribute Attribute.AttConstraint Attribute.AttTagValue Change Custom Property Constraint Method Method.MethodTagValue Method.Parameter Method.PostCondition Method.PreCondition Method.PreCondition Method.Parameter.ParamTagValue File Issue Defect Scenario TagValue Task Test Responsibilty Resource The object type defines the filter set and once you have selected the object type the drop-down list subsequently only includes objects subordinate to that set.
+For example: • If the initial selection is set to search on 'Element', the drop-down list for subsequent filters on the search will show a list of element properties that you can filter more specifically on • If the initial filter is set to search on 'Diagram', the list for any subsequent filters for the search only contains the 'Diagram' option, as there are no other filters that can be applied to a search on diagrams Add Filter Select the checkbox corresponding to each field that the search is to evaluate.
 Required Select the checkbox if the object must have this property to be included in the search results.
 Field Provides the name of the field to be checked in the search.
 Condition Click on the drop-down arrow and select the condition that the field value has to satisfy.
-That is, the field value: Contains Is exactly Equal to Is anything other than (Not Equals) or Is one of a subset of values from the text string in the '<search term="">' field for the search, or a more specific value defined in the 'Value' field.</search> Value If the search is to look for a value provided by the person running the search, leave this field at the default value of ' <search term="">'.</search> Otherwise over-type the field with a specific value or, if the 'Condition' is 'One Of', type a selection of values separated by commas.
+That is, the field value: • Contains Is exactly Equal to Is anything other than (Not Equals) or Is anything other than (Not Equals) or Is one of a subset of values from the text string in the ' <search term="">' field for the search, or a more specific value defined in the 'Value' field.</search> Value If the search is to look for a value provided by the person running the search, leave this field at the default value of ' <search term="">'.</search> Otherwise over-type the field with a specific value or, if the 'Condition' is 'One Of', type a selection of values separated by commas.
 For some filters and conditions, the 'Value' field contains the button.
 Click on this to display a selection dialog.
 This dialog varies dependant on the information required.
 Check All Click on this button to select all of the 'Add Filter' checkboxes to include all filters in the search definition.
 You might then deselect specific checkboxes to remove a small number of filters from the search.
 Uncheck All Click on this button to clear all selected 'Add Filter' checkboxes to omit all filters from the search definition.
 You might then select specific checkboxes to include only a small number of filters in the search.
 OK Click on this button to apply the filters to the search definition.
-The selected filters are displayed in the

-'Query Builder' tab for the search definition.
+The selected filters are displayed in the 'Overy Builder' to be for the search definition.
+The selected filters are displayed in the 'Query Builder' tab for the search definition.
 Cancel Click on this button to close the dialog and cancel the changes you have made.